jcde/CCNetConfiguration/README.md

 * maybe modify and maybe run ${config.dir}\setPath.bat ** for example, svn.exe must be accessible in command line by PATH, its binaries are in "c:\Program Files\Apache Software Foundation\Apache2.2\bin\.."
 * run ${config.dir}\CCNet\CCNet2Environment.build.bat
-* run ${config.dir}\CCNet\CCNetService.build
+* run ${config.dir}\CCNet\CCNetServiceInstall.bat as Administrator
-** chang Login User for Windows service of CCService to needed user, start it and open firewall for it if needed
+** change Login User for Windows service of CCService_environment_ to needed user, start it and open firewall for it if needed

 = TFS notes =
-Working folder should have mapping done from Visual Studio.
+* Working folder should have mapping done from Visual Studio.
 Workspaces may be used to map the same TFS folder to different working foldrs.